 Crystal Caviars 2.5-meter long prism chandelier was made with more than 500 hand cut and hand polished crystal prisms, polished into a high gloss, with gold-plated frames.
 The prism chandelier was designed, manufactured and installed by Crystal Caviar and Sam Sorgiovanni for an 84-meter tri hull motor yacht in its dining quarter.
-The chandelier not only serves a purpose as the main lighting source in the dining area but also and one of the key features of the deck design.
+The chandelier not only serves a purpose as the main lighting source in the dining area but also as one of the key features of the deck design.

 The construction of the chandelier consists of a brass wreath with a 24K gold coating which works very well with the optical properties of crystal prisms.
 The prisms are very tightly placed next to each other into oval curves of different sizes.
 Crystal Caviar specified two light sources within the chandelier, the spotlights can shine directly from above through crystal prisms, for a more dispersed and scattered light or from the bottom of the chandelier between the prisms for a more direct light.
 Because of the difference in spotlight placement, the chandelier can either entertain the room with warm light or act as a solitaire above the dining table during the dinner.